tkr22777/teaching-kg-574/02_network_topologies.md

 # Network Topologies

 ## Introduction
-This document provides an overview of common computer network topologies.
-Each topology represents the layout or structure of a network, including its nodes and connecting lines.
-The choice of topology affects a network's cost, performance, and reliability.
+Overview of common network topologies and how layout impacts cost, performance, and reliability.

 This guide uses vector-based diagrams (Mermaid.js) to illustrate each topology, allowing for easy updates and modifications.